Careers and Employability Service

 Image by Vilius Kukanauskas from Pixabay

-Studying politics and international relations at The University of Nottingham provides you with a firm foundation for your future career.
+Studying politics and international relations at Nottingham provides you with a firm foundation for your future career.
 Politics as a subject is valued by employers in many sectors and our graduates do well in the graduate job market.

 Continuing to a higher degree is a popular option and our graduates are very successful in accessing taught and research opportunities, in areas related to their academic, personal and career interests.

-What can I do with my politics degree?
+What can I do with my politics and international relations degree?

 What skills will I gain during my degree?